 Lack of leadership?

-Other retailers are not following this trend.
-Next have already revealed their trading figures and their share price soared because of better-than-expected sales.
-Aldi & Lidl are basking in the glow of a positive December, ensuring an early year cheer for investors.
-Tesco was reported to have had an excellent trading period in the run up to Christmas, however, this hasn’t prevented job losses being made at store level.
-Sainsbury’s too are making changes to their personnel at local level.
+Other retailers are not necessarily following this trend.
+Christmas trading was positive for a number of retailers – Aldi & Lidl are basking in the glow of a positive December, ensuring an early year cheer for investors.
+Next had positive Christmas trading figures and their share price soared because of better-than-expected sales although their announcements in March put a dampener on these.
+Tesco was reported to have had an excellent trading period in the run-up to Christmas, however, this hasn’t prevented job losses being made at store level.
+Sainsbury’s too are making changes to their personnel at a local level.